Skip to main content

 Edit Custom Goals

-This will launch the Goal popup, where you can change any of the Goal fields as needed, including changing the Client this Goal is tracking.
+This will launch the Goal popup, where you can change any of the Goal fields as needed.
+When you're finished editing, click Save in the bottom left.

 Clone Custom Goals